vmware-tanzu/tanzu-dev-portal/content/guides/reactive-spring-security-simple.md

  //..
 }
 ```
-The lines of code we want to inspect here relate to the specifics for setup frame authentication metadata:
+The lines of code we want to inspect here relate to the specifics for `setup` frame authentication metadata:

 1) Requester needs to know how to encode our `Simple` authentication metadata.
 2) Which needs to be registered as an encoder in Spring's [RSocketStrategies](https://github.com/spring-projects/spring-framework/blob/main/spring-messaging/src/main/java/org/springframework/messaging/rsocket/RSocketStrategies.java).
 3) Then use `setupMetadata` to encode credentials going into the setup frame.

-Next, we need a non-authenticated setup requester:
+Next, we need a non-authenticated requester:

 ```kotlin
     open fun requester(): RSocketRequester =